kramea/aibedo/docs/source/interface/index.rst

 * V4.
 Tipping Point Risk:
    * Highlight the risk of climate tipping point at 7 geogragical sites after the MCB experiment.
 Red indicates the risk criteria is satisfied at that site else it is colored green.
    * ``TP Risk`` button at the MCB Controls panel (C3) updates this view for every MCB experiment
-   * The bar chart on the right sumarrizes the avergae percentage increase/decrease of the output fields after MCB application at these 7 differents sites
+   * The bar chart on the right summarizes the average percentage increase/decrease of the output fields after MCB application at these 7 differents sites
 * V4[Tab].
 MCB Records:
    * Progressively store the desired MCB recordings in data table which can be later exported to track important MCB configurations.
    * ``Save MCB Settings`` button at the MCB Controls panel (C3) adds the current settings to the data table